kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

   - This is a new field, it will only be enabled after an upgrade.
 To maintain the previous behavior, you can disable the feature gate manually in Beta or leave the field unconfigured.
+  - This field was set in alpha before upgrading:
+    - If the flag was enabled, it continue to be enabled in Beta
+    - If the flag was disabled, it will continue to be disbled in Beta
 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
   - This feature is enabled by default in Beta so you can configure the maxUnavailable